orirothschild/hello-world-biodata/README.md

-  as to practice and understand cloudformation' i reffered from using a built template however i did use ec2 create instance snippet as awell as routetable snippets
+  as to practice and understand cloudformation, i reffered from using a built template however i did use ec2 create instance snippet as awell as routetable snippets

   this project consists of the following: